didier-durand/microk8s-kube-bench/README.md

 MicroK8s analysed for CIS benchmark with kube-bench.

-This repository implements a 100% automated workflow ([microk8s-kube-bench.yml](.github/workflows/microk8s-kube-bench.yml) + [microk8s-kube-bench.sh](sh/microk8s-kube-bench.sh)) providing the installation of Microk8s on Ubuntu (run as a Github CI /CD worker).
+This repository implements a 100% automated workflow (via [microk8s-kube-bench.yml](.github/workflows/microk8s-kube-bench.yml) + [microk8s-kube-bench.sh](sh/microk8s-kube-bench.sh)) providing the installation of Microk8s on Ubuntu (run as a Github CI /CD worker).
 Kube-bench is then deployed and executed to obtain the analysis of the configuration of this Kubernetes cluster.

 Last execution report on Github CI/CD is appended below.